antonioualex/Propositional/README.md

 # Propositional Logic

-Implementation of two **reasoning** methods with **Horn** clauses and **Resolution**.
+Implementation of two **reasoning** models with **Horn** clauses and **Resolution**.

 ### Reasoning with Resolution:

-The program is reading clauses from the knowledge base to check the resolution rightness and accomplishes that, by checking the opposite clause from clauseRef file is correct.<br>
+The program is reading clauses from a knowledge base to check whether the resolution is right.
+This is accomplished by comparing a clause with its opposite.<br>
-Format of the aforementioned files :
+Dictionary format :
   - NOT operator is presented as "-"
   - AND operator is presented as the change line “\n”
   - OR operator is presented as space " "
  #### *Files Included*<br>
-- **CNFClause** : Arraylist of CNF subclauses (which are clauses) related to the "AND" operator. <br>
+- **CNFClause** : Arraylist of CNF subclauses (with the same parent) linked to the "AND" operator. <br>
-- **Literal** : Contains the Literal name of a clause, checking if it is negative or not.<br>
+- **Literal** : Contains the Literal of a clause, checking if it is negative or not.<br>
-- **MainResolution** : Performs the resolution algorithm for provided files (knowledge base and the negative clause) via PL_Analysis method.
+- **MainResolution** : Performs the resolution algorithm for the provided files (knowledge base and the negative clause) via PL_Analysis method.
 Finally, it shows whether the negative clause is true or false.<br>
-- **SubClause** : Contains Literals HashSet for each sub-clause of a CNF clause.<br>
+- **SubClause** : Contains HashSet Literals for each sub-clause of a CNF clause.<br>
 - **CNFUtils** : Reads data from the given files.
 (Common class for both propositional models)<br>

 ### Forward chaining Reasoning with Horn clauses: